9x9go/reviews/README.md

 # Principles of 9 x 9 Go
 ## 9 x 9 Go Principles
-The first principle of 9 x 9 explains how the game of 9 x 9 Go is actually played.
+The first principle of 9 x 9 Go explains how the game of 9 x 9 Go is actually played.
 1. [The rules of 9 x 9 Go](https://9x9go.github.io/reviews/pdf/P001.pdf)

 ## 9 x 9 Go Proverbs